ECS BLOG

 TURNER FAMILY Finds a Home at ECS

-Last year, Laura and Tim Turner decided that ECS was the right place for their four elementary-aged children, Eli and Lucy (5th grade), Anna (2nd grade) and Jonathan (junior kindergarten).
+A few years ago, Laura and Tim Turner decided that ECS was the right place for their four children, Eli and Lucy (now in 8th grade), Anna (5th grade) and Jonathan (2nd grade).

 The Turner children were all in the Germantown Municipal School District schools the year before.
 Tim said, “We actually weren’t actively looking to move schools.
 We were ultimately drawn in by the leadership, teachers, families and faith.
 We felt like ECS was so uniquely gifted in those areas, and we wanted to be a part of that.”